 Active Resistance: The subject’s verbal or physical actions are intended to prevent an officer from placing the subject in custody and taking control but are not directed at harming the officer.
 Examples include:

 · walking or running away

 Subject Intent to Harm:

 Aggressive Resistance or Assault: The subject displays the intent to harm the officer, themselves or another person and to prevent an officer from placing the subject in custody and taking control.
 The aggression may manifest itself through a subject:

 · taking other actions which present an imminent threat of physical harm to the officer or another

-Aggravated Aggressive Resistance: The subject’s actions are likely to result in death or serious bodily harm to the officer, themselves or another.
+Aggravated Aggressive Resistance or Aggravated Assault: The subject’s actions are likely to result in death or great bodily harm to the officer, themselves or another.
 These actions may include:

 · use of a firearm

 · use of a blunt or bladed weapon

 Use of Force: An intentional, direct or indirect, bodily contact that causes pain or injury or restricts someone’s movement.
 Intentionally placing someone in fear of such contact, or threatening such contact, also constitutes force.
 This includes, but is not limited to: